 Our team is responsible for installing, maintaining and monitoring cameras, access control mechanisms, badge provisioning and fire alarms and suppression systems across the district.

 Collaborative Safety and Security Culture

 All staff members receive safety and security training to function as members of our safety and security team.
 In addition to continuous training, there is a designated staff member at the district level, who is fully trained in safety and security, to assist campuses in monitoring high-traffic and common areas in real time through our video surveillance systems.
 We also have a mobile application that allows users to provide information anonymously.

 Behavioral Threat Assessment and Risk Mitigation

 The district understands how important it is to respond to safety concerns early on before they escalate.
-Our threat assessment and management framework promotes active involvement from our staff, students, parents and the community because safety and security impacts us all.
+Our student safety assessment framework promotes active involvement from our staff, students, parents and the community because safety and security impacts us all.
 We encourage active involvement by asking all stakeholders to report any threats they see and hear through our threat assessment reporting tool.

 Having plans and making preparations to manage and overcome natural and human-made disasters is critical.
 In the event of an emergency, our staff have been trained in emergency processes and work collaboratively with local, city and county law enforcement officials to ensure these processes are efficient.

 The safety and security team works in partnership with our district's police department, our school resource officers and neighboring agencies who play a critical role in promoting campus safety.